cjmartin/launchcalendar.org/_posts/2025-04-28-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

 ---
 layout: launch
-title: "\U0001F680 Alpha | \U0001F6F0 Lockheed Martin LM400 Tech Demo (Message In A Booster)"
+title: "\U0001F680 Alpha | \U0001F6F0 Lockheed Martin LM400 Satellite Bus (Message In A Booster)"
 description: >-
   Firefly Aerospace's Alpha rocket (FLTA006) will launch the Lockheed Martin LM400 Technology Demonstration (Tech Demo) satellite on the 'Message in a